jina-ai/jina/.github/2.0/COOKBOOK-CleanCode.md

         ...
    ```

-1. Use `@requests` without specifying `on=` if your function mean to work on all requests.
+1. Use `@requests` without specifying `on=` if your function is meant to work on all requests.
 You can use it for catching all requests that are not for this Executor.

    ✅ Do:
    ```python